PROGRAM AT A GLANCE

 This program includes three practicums totalling 465 hours.

 Practicums may be arranged in or close to the student's community.
 The student's practicm schedule will follow the preceptor's schedule and may include day, evening, or night shifts any day of the week, including weekends and holidays.
 This is a combination of a four-week instructor-led continuing care clinical practice and a seven-week preceptored clinical practice.
-Students are required to work full-time during the practicum and provide their own transportation to the facility.
+Students need to work full-time during the practicum and provide their own transportation to the facility.